AGImkeller/scIGD/README.md

 `$ conda activate base`

-The `environment.yaml` file that you have obtained with the previous step (Preparing a working directory) can be used to install all required software into an isolated Conda environment with the name `scigd` via:
+The `environment.yaml` file that you have obtained with the previous step (Preparing a working directory) can be used to install all required software into an isolated Conda environment with the name `scIGD` via:

-`$ mamba env create --name scigd --file environment.yaml`
+`$ mamba env create --name scIGD --file environment.yaml`

 Written in C++, [Mamba](https://github.com/mamba-org/mamba) is a faster and more robust reimplementation of [Conda](https://docs.conda.io/en/latest/).

 Once the environment has been created, activate it by executing:

-`$ conda activate scigd`
+`$ conda activate scIGD`

 and deactivate it by executing: